-Rafaldini Mirzanti et al., (2014) divided the conceptual framework of entrepreneurship policy based on Micro, Meso and Macro government burdens in facilitating business entry and deregulation of imports and exports and it focuses on business and business incentives.
+Rafaldini Mirzanti et al., (2014) divided the conceptual framework of entrepreneurship policy based on Micro, Meso and Macro level of analysis.
+At macro level, entrepreneurship policy focuses on motivating, entrepreneurial skills and business skills while the Meso level involves reducing government burdens in facilitating business entry and deregulation of imports and exports and it focuses on business and business incentives.
 At macro level, entrepreneurial policies should focus on creating an entrepreneurial culture, entrepreneurial infrastructure, and regulations.